SringayKeno/forecasting-home-prices-sacramento-county/README.md

 ### Why Sarima

-After working with another algorithm, long short term memory (LSTM) for housing inventory predictions, which model didn't perform as well as I wold have liked it too, I did further research.
+After working with another algorithm, long short term memory (LSTM) for housing inventory predictions, which model didn't perform as well as I would have liked it too, I did further research.
 That research lead me to the SARIMA model, which proved to do well with data sets like the one I use for the project.
 The SARIMA model is suitable for time series data with trend and/or seasonal components, which I believed this data set contained.

 ### SARIMA and ARIMA